EionRobb/purple-discord/README.md

 	make
 	sudo make install
 ```
+Yout can use autocompile.sh bash script to compile.
 Advanced Options
 ----------------
 **Use status message as in-game info**: If enabled, the status message set via